-Occasionally the distance from home to school is the same for more than one child.
+Occasionally, the distance from home to school is the same for more than one child.
 For example, if more than one child lives in the same block of flats.
 In these cases, a system to randomly pick who will be offered a place will be used.
-The governing body will use the same system used by the local authority for community and controlled schools.
-A copy of the policy as available on request from the local authority.
+The governing body will use the system used by the local authority for community and controlled schools.
+A copy of the policy is available on request from the local authority.

 Children with brothers or sisters who will be attending the school in the school year.

 We will include:

-- Half-brothers and half-sisters;
+- Half-brothers and Half-sisters;

-- Stepbrothers and stepsisters; and
+- Stepbrothers and Stepsisters; and

-- Foster brothers and foster sisters;
+- Foster brothers and Foster sisters,

-who live at the same address as part of the same family unit.